 Visit the stage Management Resource Page

-- Make recommendations to Council regarding:
+- Erika Morey, Liaison to Council

 This Committee is responsible for research regarding potential changes to our contractual approach to benefits, fundraisers and awards events.
 The Committee will examine the types of benefits, fundraisers and awards events which engage our members, the strengths and challenges of our current approach, and the desires of our membership for any change to the approach, and bring recommendations to Council for any policy changes that may result from the findings.